Everything to Know About Green Diamonds According to a Scientist

 |

-Normally, color in gemstones is caused by the introduction of additional elements.
-For example, the substitution of boron or nitrogen atoms for carbon in the diamond crystal lattice can cause blue or yellow colors, respectively.
+Normally, colored diamonds and gemstones are caused by the introduction of additional elements.
+For example, the substitution of boron or nitrogen atoms for carbon in the diamond crystal lattice can result in blue diamonds and yellow diamonds, respectively.

 However, when it comes to green diamonds, the color is often the result of something peculiar: exposure to radioactive minerals or fluids in nature, or artificial irradiation in a laboratory.
 Such radiation knocks carbon atoms out of place in the crystal structure, as shown below.
 This generates vacancies, which are essentially vacant sites where the carbon atoms are absent.
 The cause of color for many green diamonds is caused by the vacancy defect, also known as the GR1 center in diamond.
 Other defects involving nitrogen, hydrogen or nickel impurities can also cause green colors, however these are less common.